jeremydouglas/platypus/_website-launch-list.md

 - N - 404 Page exists and is customized
 - N - 301 Redirects (for old pages)

-- N - Robots.txt File exists and is appropriate
+- N - Robots.txt File exists and is appropriate.
+- N - Add form success pages to Robots.txt file
 - N - Common Domain Naming Scheme (n - www’s or trailing slashes)
 - N - A single domain is enforced (usually no www), enforced through .htaccess